 Selection Process: For each regional finals event, three (3) startups will be selected to participate.
 A total of 60 startup will participate across our 20 regional events, each of which will have its own selection committee of individuals selected by VCIC HQ and regional coordinators, which may include investors, tech leaders and other individuals in the startup ecosystem.
 All decisions by selection committees are final.

 Priorities of Selection Committees: Priority #1 is to identify the top 3 most VC-backable startups in the region.
 A second priority is to have a variety of sectors represented at the event.
-Your startup could be the #2 candidate in your preferred region but also be too similar to another selected startup.
+Your startup could be the #2 candidate in your preferred region but also be too similar to the #1 selected startup.
 When this is the case, you may receive an invitation to another region if you have identified other regions on your application.

 One Regional Event Only: Startups may be considered for numerous events depending on what you indicate on your application; however, you may only participate in one region.
 Organizers will make every effort to match you with your preferred region.

 Judging Criteria at Event: It is a simple game.
 Get the most term sheets from the six participating student VC teams and win Most VC-Backable Startup of that region.
 In case of a tie, the startup chosen by the winning VC team will receive the honor.
 (Note: the VCs in attendance are not directly selecting the winning startup.
 Rather, they are judging the student VC teams.
 Usually the winning team and the judges are in agreement about the winning startup.)

 What if you close a round prior to an event?
-If you are invited to participate in a regional event and then close a round of financing prior to the event, you must email VCIC coordinators to determine how we will proceed.
+If you are invited to participate and then close a round of financing prior to the event, please email VCIC coordinators immediately.
 If your financing has not been publicly disclosed, it is possible that you may still participate.